hmcezar/clusttraj/docs/source/examples.rst

 .. code-block:: console

-	╰─○ cat clusttraj.log
+	$ cat clusttraj.log
+	2024-12-10 20:03:47,369 INFO     [distmat.py:34] <get_distmat> Calculating distance matrix using 4 threads

-	2023-09-30 16:39:02,100 INFO     [distmat.py:28] <get_distmat> Reading condensed distance matrix from distmat.npy
+	2024-12-10 20:03:49,416 INFO     [distmat.py:38] <get_distmat> Saving condensed distance matrix to distmat.npy

-	2023-09-30 16:39:02,102 INFO     [classify.py:97] <classify_structures> Clustering using 'average' method to join the clusters
+	2024-12-10 20:03:49,418 INFO     [classify.py:97] <classify_structures> Clustering using 'average' method to join the clusters

-	2023-09-30 16:39:02,103 INFO     [classify.py:105] <classify_structures> Saving clustering classification to clusters.dat
+	2024-12-10 20:03:49,420 INFO     [classify.py:105] <classify_structures> Saving clustering classification to clusters.dat

-	2023-09-30 16:39:02,105 INFO     [main.py:75] <main> A total 100 snapshots were read and 3 cluster(s) was(were) found.
+	2024-12-10 20:03:49,422 INFO     [main.py:102] <main> A total 100 snapshots were read and 3 cluster(s) was(were) found.
 	The cluster sizes are:
 	Cluster	Size
 	1	44
 	2	22
 	3	34

+	2024-12-10 20:03:49,422 INFO     [main.py:126] <main> Total wall time: 2.053868 s

 Automatic threshold
 ^^^^^^^^^^^^^^^^^^^

 Instead of manually fixing the maximum RMSD, we can run the ``-ss`` flag to determine the threshold as the value that maximizes the silhouette coefficient.
 The coefficient varies between -1 and 1, such that higher values indicate a better clustering procedure.
 Further details can be found `here <LINK-DO-PAPER>`_.

 .. code-block:: console

-	python -m clusttraj h2o_traj.xyz -ss -i distmat.npy -p
+	$ python -m clusttraj h2o_traj.xyz -ss -i distmat.npy -p

 Since we already computed the distance matrix, we can provide it as input using the ``-i`` flag.
 Additionally, the ``-p`` flag generates 3 new output files for visualization.

-- ``clusters.pdf`` plots the multidimensional scaling (MDS) of the distance matrix.
+- ``clusters_mds.pdf`` plots the multidimensional scaling (MDS) of the distance matrix.

 .. image:: images/average_full_mds.pdf
+	:align: center
 	:width: 300pt

 - ``clusters_dendrogram.pdf`` plots the hierarchical clustering dendrogram.

 .. image:: images/average_full_dend.pdf
+	:align: center
-	:width: 300pt
+	:width: 500pt

 - ``clusters_evo.pdf`` plots the evolution of cluster populations during the simulation.

 .. image:: images/average_full_evo.pdf
+	:align: center
-	:width: 300pt
+	:width: 500pt

 The highest silhouette score is printed in the ``clusttraj.log`` file, along with the corresponding RMSD threshold:

 .. code-block:: console

-	╰─○ cat clusttraj.log
+	$ cat clusttraj.log
-	2023-09-30 17:04:14,908 INFO     [distmat.py:28] <get_distmat> Reading condensed distance matrix from distmat.npy
+	2024-12-10 20:06:50,323 INFO     [distmat.py:28] <get_distmat> Reading condensed distance matrix from distmat.npy

-	2023-09-30 17:04:14,916 INFO     [classify.py:27] <classify_structures_silhouette> Clustering using 'average' method to join the clusters
+	2024-12-10 20:06:50,324 INFO     [classify.py:27] <classify_structures_silhouette> Clustering using 'average' method to join the clusters

-	2023-09-30 17:04:15,064 INFO     [classify.py:61] <classify_structures_silhouette> Highest silhouette score: 0.21741836027295444
+	2024-12-10 20:06:50,338 INFO     [classify.py:61] <classify_structures_silhouette> Highest silhouette score: 0.21741836027295453

-	2023-09-30 17:04:15,065 INFO     [classify.py:65] <classify_structures_silhouette> The following RMSD threshold values yielded the same optimial silhouette score: 2.160840752745414, 2.2608407527454135
+	2024-12-10 20:06:50,338 INFO     [classify.py:65] <classify_structures_silhouette> The following RMSD threshold values yielded the same optimial silhouette score: 2.160840752745414, 2.2608407527454135

-	2023-09-30 17:04:15,065 INFO     [classify.py:68] <classify_structures_silhouette> The smallest RMSD of 2.160840752745414 has been adopted
+	2024-12-10 20:06:50,338 INFO     [classify.py:68] <classify_structures_silhouette> The smallest RMSD of 2.160840752745414 has been adopted

-	2023-09-30 17:04:15,065 INFO     [classify.py:76] <classify_structures_silhouette> Saving clustering classification to clusters.dat
+	2024-12-10 20:06:50,338 INFO     [classify.py:76] <classify_structures_silhouette> Saving clustering classification to clusters.dat

-	2023-09-30 17:04:21,562 INFO     [main.py:75] <main> A total 100 snapshots were read and 2 cluster(s) was(were) found.
+	2024-12-10 20:06:52,172 INFO     [main.py:102] <main> A total 100 snapshots were read and 2 cluster(s) was(were) found.
 	The cluster sizes are:
 	Cluster	Size
 	1	44
 	2	56

+	2024-12-10 20:06:52,172 INFO     [main.py:126] <main> Total wall time: 1.850199 s

 To determine the optimal threshold the silhouette coefficient is computed for all values in in the `linkage matrix <https://docs.scipy.org/doc/scipy/reference/generated/scipy.cluster.hierarchy.linkage.html>`_ with the default step of 0.1.
 In this case more than one value yields the same optimal threshold (2.16 and 2.26), and the smallest one is adopted to enhance the within cluster similarity.

 Working with distance methods
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To investigate the performance of different cluster distance methods we can use the ``-m`` flag.

 Ward
 ++++